eli-x/42-Piscine-Adelaide/README.md

 26 days of joy and frustraion and occasional epiphany.

 @Adelaide.
+From 21 June 2021 to 16 July 2021.

 I do love this city and the people more after the Piscine.

 From memory: